onepanelio/onepanel/README.md

 ## Why Onepanel?

 -  End-to-end workflow and infrastructure automation for production scale vision AI
+-  Automatic resource management and scaling of CPU and GPU nodes in the cluster
--  Easily scale your data processing and training pipelines to multiple machines
+-  Easily scale your data processing and training pipelines to multiple nodes
 -  Collaborate on all your deep learning tools and workflows through a unified web interface and SDKs
 -  Scalability, flexibility and resiliency of Kubernetes without the deployment and configuration complexities